neurodivergence/neurodivergence/README.md

-whoever friends with spiritualwhiteout idk man (exception; closed friends) I got harassed n doxxed while this situation happening. not acting victim but it makes me scared even endangering me. im scared I should be playing playdough and stuff at this age
+whoever friends with someone named blizz idk man (exception; closed friends) I got harassed n doxxed while this situation happening. not acting victim but it makes me scared even endangering me. im scared I should be playing playdough and stuff at this age

 > anyways check out my art